 Eggs are a great source of lutein and zeaxanthin.
 Both are potent carotenoids that improve the vision.
 They lower the possibility of age-related macular degeneration and keep your eyes safe from sunlight harm while lowering the possibility of cataract by 50%.

 Vitamin D and calcium are necessary for adequate bone development and firmness and these nutrients are abundant in the yolk.
 Vitamin D allows better absorption of calcium in the body, while calcium is necessary for adequate blood clotting, nerve signals and muscle contractions.

 #6: Feed Your Muscles

 You do yourself good by consuming 2 whole eggs instead of 1 portion of meat.
-Though both contains the same levels of protein but without consuming the fat and acidity of the meat, you’re feeding your muscles with the right type of food.
-In many diets you will see instructions of eating only the white of the egg, but you should know that the half of the protein concentration in the egg is located in the yolk.
+Though both contain the same levels of protein but without consuming the fat and acidity of the meat, you’re feeding your muscles with the right type of food.
+In many diets, you will see instructions of eating only the white of the egg, but you should know that the half of the protein concentration in the egg is located in the yolk.

 #7: Promote Weight Loss